nam32/ribosome_profiling/README.md

 script 1-10 were executed on the cluster script 11-15 were executed locally on R

-**Ribo-seQC package used has been modified from the original ( https://github.com/Tim-Yu/RiboseQC ) Please check script 11 to see how to modify the code
+**Ribo-seQC package used has been modified from the original ( https://github.com/Tim-Yu/RiboseQC ) Please check script 11 to see how to modify the code or use the modified package uploaded as Ribo-seQC

 # Annotations downloads (as written by Dr. Puneet Sharma)